bachelor-2014/report/v2/human_interaction.md

 requirement and is therefore only stated informally.

 ## User interface in Splotbot

 The splotbot keeps its heritage as a 3D printer, as outlined in [@gutierrez2012, p.
 43-48] all interactions to the splotbot goes directly through G-Code.
 This means that in order for a user to use the Splotbot she has to be proficient with G-Code or use a piece of software designed for this purpose.
-In the thesis, Pronterface is show as an example of this.
+In the thesis, Pronterface is shown as an example of this.
+In the @gutierrez2012 thesis is also an example of a Python script written to perform an experiment.
+It pulls the level of interaction up from G-Code and into more Splotbot related tasks such as "moveWater".

 It can easily be argued that this solution is not very user friendly.
 It is highly likely that all users of the Splotbot (and EvoBot) will